shreyaundage/shreyaundage/README.md

-Hi there 👋 I'm Shreya
+Heyy there, I'm Shreya

-A Computer Science Student at Bharati Vidyapeeth
+A CSE Undergrad at Bharati Vidyapeeth

-Exploring the world of coding, design & open source.
-I enjoy building things that feel useful, creative, and genuinely fun to work on.
+Kinda exploring some coding, little designing & soon open source.
+I enjoy building things that feel useful, creative, and GENUIENLY fun to work on.

 🛠️ Tools & Tech: